dschwen/OpenOverdrive/DESIGN.md

 - Pre-12: ACCESS_FINE_LOCATION required for BLE scan.
 - Use a foreground service during a drive session to improve link reliability; persistent notification with car name/address and quick disconnect.

+Foreground service implementation
+- DriveSessionService runs as a foreground service (type: connectedDevice) with an ongoing notification.
+- Started on connection from the Drive screen and automatically stops on disconnect or when leaving.
+- Notification includes a Disconnect action that triggers a clean disconnect.

 BLE Client Design (core-ble)
 - Scanning: BluetoothLeScanner with ScanFilter on service UUID BE15BEEF...
 Debounce and de-duplicate results.
 - Connecting: BluetoothDevice.connectGatt; request MTU (e.g., 185); discover GATT; cache read/write characteristic handles.